-It is recommended that the PEM-ACP has a case mix that is made up of 10% resus cases, with 40% of the remaining cases being ones that are referred for ongoing or expert opinion.
-This provides evidence that the PEM-ACP has been working in a multidisciplinary team and can engage with other specialties for the benefit of patients.
+It is recommended that the PEM-ACP has a case mix that is made up of 10% resus/high acuity17 cases, with 40% of the remaining cases being ones that are referred for ongoing or expert opinion, i.e. referred to an inpatient specialty.
+This provides evidence that the PEM-ACP has been working in a multi-disciplinary team and can engage with other specialties for the benefit of patients.